fastai/fastai_old/CONTRIBUTING.md

     cd fastai_pytorch
     tools/run-after-git-clone

-This will take care of (almost) everything that is explained next.
-That is `tools/run-after-git-clone` will execute the scripts that are otherwise explained individually below.
+This will take care of everything that is explained in the following two sections.
+That is `tools/run-after-git-clone` will execute the scripts that are explained individually below.
+You still need to know what they do, but you need to execute just one script.

 Note: windows users, not using bash emulation, will need to invoke the command as: